 No Need to Fear Teaching the ControversyView at The Washington Post

 In today’s Washington Post: Who’s Afraid of Intelligent Design?”

-evolution in public schools and goes even further than Discovery in suggesting that it would also be a good idea to include intelligent design theory in biology classes.
+SEATTLE, Wash. – The Discovery Institute is featured in a commentary on the op-ed page in today’s Washington Post about the controversy over the teaching of evolution.
+The commentary, written by Post education reporter Jay Matthews, argues in favor of teaching the controversy over evolution in public schools and goes even further than Discovery in suggesting that it would also be a good idea to include intelligent design theory in biology classes.

 Discovery supports teaching that controversy in the classroom: teach Darwin’s theory of evolution, and, teach the many scientific critiques of evolution as well.

 “Our approach has always been to focus on teaching students more about evolution, including a candid assessment of the theory’s unresolved difficulties,” says attorney Seth Cooper, Program Officer, Public Policy & Legal Affairs for Discovery Institute’s Center for Science & Culture.
 “Students should learn the scientific evidence for evolution, but they should also learn about some of the scientific criticisms about major parts of the theory being raised by mainstream scientists.”